 EARTHQUAKE – The Philippine Institute of Volcanology and Seismology (Phivolcs) recorded a 3.6 magnitude quake in Davao Occidental, October 22, 2021.

 Most of the time, quakes hit with no prior signs.
 Recently, several places in and out of the Philippines were shaken by quakes of different magnitudes.

-Recently, a quake has hit a part of Davao Occidental on February 18, 2021.
-At 08:30 pm, Sarangani was hit by an earthquake with a magnitude of 3.6.
+Recently, a quake has hit a part of Davao Occidental, October 22, 2021.
+At 05:21 a.m., Jose Abad Santos was hit by an earthquake with a magnitude of 3.6.

 Phivolcs stated in its bulletin that no damage is expected of the said quake and as well as aftershocks.
-No intensity was recorded of the said quake in its epicenter and as well as the nearby areas.
+As of this writing, no intensity was recorded of the said quake at its epicenter and the nearby areas.

 Thank you for visiting Philnews.ph.
 You may express your thoughts and reactions below through the comment section.
 You may also follow us on Facebook, on Twitter, and subscribe to our YouTube channel Philnews Ph.